-#6: Six Duck Salads with Gus Van Sant
+A Brush with Hollywood: Our Duck Salad Lunch with Gus Van Sant

 A New Yorker Cartoonists' Lunch with one Hollywood's finest directors.

-Today I was invited to have lunch with a bunch of New Yorker cartoonists and the film director, Gus Van Sant.
+Today a batch of New Yorker cartoonists ate lunch with film director, Gus Van Sant1.

 Sam Gross held court, telling stories of his experience with Callahan and with other New Yorker cartoonists over the decades.
 Gossip, scandal, kvetching: the whole nine.
 Six of us listened as we pecked away at the duck salad, piled on a plate like it had fallen out of a ziplock bag.